Boyd Tinsley Of The Dave Matthews Band Accused Of Sexual Misconduct By Former Protégé

 The Dave Matthews Band has released a statement late Thursday saying: "Though Boyd is no longer a member of the band, we are shocked by these disturbing allegations and we were not previously aware of them."

-In a recent interview and an initial statement to Consequence of Sound, however, the group's stance differed noticeably.
+In a recent interview and an initial statement to Consequence of Sound (COS), however, the group's stance differed noticeably.
 In an interview with Vulture published on May 14, Dave Matthews said, "I have a deep love for Boyd ...
 He has to deal with his stuff.
 In many ways I'm sure it would've been a lot easier for him to just say, 'I'm good.
 Let's go play' ... but you can't just throw yourself away, your wellness away, because you play violin in a band.
 It doesn't make any sense to do that."

 But when Consequence of Sound contacted the Dave Matthews Band about Frost-Winn's allegations in advance of publishing its piece on Thursday afternoon, a representative of the band reportedly responded: "Boyd has been a member of the family since the band began and we want him to focus on his health and get better.
 We support his decision to do this and we're sending positive thoughts his way."